zachporreca/zachporreca.github.io/_pages/teaching.md

 ## As Teaching Assistant

-- ECON701: Advanced Macroeconomic Theory I (for Bryan McCannon) -- Fall 2021
+- ECON 701: Advanced Macroeconomic Theory I (for Bryan McCannon) -- Fall 2021

 - ARE 187: Energy Economics (for Stacia Harper) -- Fall 2020